Classifying abelian groups through acyclic matchings: Introduction

-A matching $f : A \rightarrow B$ is called {\it{acyclic}} if for any matching $g: A \rightarrow B$, $m_f = m_g$ implies $f = g$.
-If there exists an acyclic matching from $A$ to $B$, we say $A$ is {\it{acyclically matched}} to $B$.
-A group $G$ has the {\it{acyclic matching property}} if for any pair of subsets $A$ and $B$ in $G$ with $|A| = |B|$ and $0 \notin B$, there is at least one acyclic matching from $A$ to $B$.
-Alon et al. proved in \cite{Alon} that the additive group \( \mathbb{Z}^n \) possesses the acyclic matching property.
-Losonczy extended this result to all abelian torsion-free groups by leveraging a total ordering compatible with the structure of abelian torsion-free groups, as established by Levi \cite{Levi}. \begin{theorem} Let $G$ be an abelian torsion-free group.
-Then G possesses the acyclic matching property. \end{theorem} In this paper, our objective is to establish a necessary and sufficient condition for an abelian group to possess the acyclic matching property.
+In this paper, our objective is to establish a necessary and sufficient condition for an abelian group to possess the acyclic matching property.
 In view of Theorems \ref{matching property} and \ref{a.m.p}, it naturally prompts an inquiry into the acyclic matching property in \( \mathbb{Z}/p\mathbb{Z} \).
-This problem is initially explored in \cite{Aliabadi 1}, where it was proved that infinitely many primes \( p \) exist for which \( \mathbb{Z}/p\mathbb{Z} \) lacks the acyclic matching property.
+This problem was initially explored in \cite{Aliabadi 1}, where it was proved that infinitely many primes \( p \) exist for which \( \mathbb{Z}/p\mathbb{Z} \) lacks the acyclic matching property.
 Particularly, it was shown that for the following two families of primes, \( \mathbb{Z}/p\mathbb{Z} \) does not exhibit the acyclic matching property: \begin{itemize} \item \( p \equiv -1 \pmod{8} \) \item The multiplicative order of $2$ modulo \( p \) is an odd number. \end{itemize} Considering the latter condition along with a result from \cite{Hasse} concerning the parity of the multiplicative order of \(2\) modulo \(p\), it is observed that primes \(p\) where \(\mathbb{Z}/p\mathbb{Z}\) lacks the acyclic matching property have a density of at least \(\frac{7}{24}\).
 Additionally, employing a rectification principle \cite{Lev}, which posits that a suitably small subset of \(\mathbb{Z}/p\mathbb{Z}\) can be embedded in integers while preserving certain additive properties, it is proved in \cite{Aliabadi 0} that for $A,B\subset \mathbb{Z}/p\mathbb{Z}$, $A$ is acyclically matched to $B$ provided that $0\notin B$ and $|A|=|B|\leq\sqrt{\log_2p}-1$.